wangliang181230/logstash-logback-encoder/README.md

 ```

-See [DEPRECATED.md](DEPRECATED.md) for other deprecated ways of adding json to the output.

 ## AccessEvent Fields

 The following sections describe the fields included in the JSON output by default for AccessEvents written by the